JohnathonBowers/coding-log/coding-log.md

 ## May 2023

+**May 29, 2023**

+-   Studied breadth-first search and depth-first search in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms" Udemy course

 **May 28, 2023**

 -   Studied the DOM and DOM manipulation in Jonas Schmedtmann's Udemy course "The Complete JavaScript Course 2023"